HMS Spy (1756): Mercantile Spy

 Missing volumes of Lloyd's Register (LR) have resulted in Spy first appearing in the register in 1776.
 From this volume on, throughout her history and name changes, the register gave her launch year as 1758, and her origins as the "King's Yard, perhaps because she was completed at the Royal Dockyards at Deptford.

 Mars

 Mars, ex-Spy, appeared in Lloyd's Register in 1780.

 Nicholas Darby acquired a letter of marque on 22 July 1780.

 Lloyd's List reported in January 1781 that the privateer Mars had sent into Dartmouth a Dutch vessel that had been sailing from Lisbon to Rouen with a cargo of cotton, rice, etc. Mars had sailed from Dartmouth on 28 December 1780.

 Mars then switched from privateering to the slave trade.

 Slave trading voyage (1782–1783): Captain Robert Patterson sailed from London on 14 January 1782, bound for the Gold Coast.
-Mars started acquiring slaves on 30 April, first at Cape Coast Castle, and then at Anomabu.
+Mars started acquiring captives on 30 April, first at Cape Coast Castle, and then at Anomabu.
 She sailed from Africa on 29 September and arrived at Kingston, Jamaica on 3 December.
-She had embarked 300 slaves and arrived with 284.
-She landed 275, for about an 8% mortality rate on the voyage.
+She arrived with 284 captives; she landed 275.
 She arrived back at London on 19 July 1793.